JACK-COM/raphsducks/README.md

 ### Does this need React or Redux?
     Nope
-* This was directly inspired by [Dan Abramov's egghead.io tutorial](https://egghead.io/courses/getting-started-with-redux "Getting started with Redux")
-* That said, _raphsducks_ is vanilla JS.
-* Although it was inspired by using one, and learning patterns from the latter, this is _severely_ unrelated to both redux and React at this time.
+Although it was inspired by using React, and learning patterns from Redux, this is _hilariously_ unrelated to both.
+It was directly inspired by [Dan Abramov's egghead.io tutorial](https://egghead.io/courses/getting-started-with-redux "Getting started with Redux").

 ### Can I use this in React?
-~~Probably~~
     Yes, using the HOC/provider pattern:
-1. Create a `WrapperComponent` to handle subscribing and unsubscribing from the `Store`
+1. Create a `WrapperComponent` to handle subscribing and unsubscribing from the `State`
-2. `WrapperComponent` uses a `mapPropsToState` function to copy the parts of `Store.getState()` that it cares about to its internal state
+2. `WrapperComponent` uses a `mapPropsToState` function to copy the parts of `State.getState()` that it cares about to its internal state
-3. On update, `WrapperComponent` checks if the "interesting" parts of `Store.getState()` have changed
+3. On update, `WrapperComponent` checks if the "interesting" parts of `State.getState()` have changed
 4. If so, `WrapperComponent` updates and supplies props to the wrapped component
 5. Export dependants as `WrapperComponent(MyDependantComponent, mapPropsToState)`